IALSA/IALSA-2015-Portland/reports/counts.md

 <!-- Frequency counts   -->

 This report tabulates frequency counts of bivariate models that are available in the workshop collective at the current time.
-For correlation between random terms in bivariate models, see the report [Model Essentials](http://htmlpreview.github.io/?https://github.com/IALSA/IALSA-2015-Portland/blob/master/reports/essentials.html)
+For correlations between random terms in bivariate models consult [Model Essentials](http://htmlpreview.github.io/?https://github.com/IALSA/IALSA-2015-Portland/blob/master/reports/essentials.html)

 ## Overview